 Brake services and repairs

-The braking system in your car is one of the most important safety components, allowing you to slow down, stop, avoid potential accidents and keep your car stationary when parked.
+Braking systems in cars are one of the most important safety components, allowing you to slow down, stop, avoid potential accidents and keep your car stationary when parked.
 There’s a lot more to the braking system than just brake pads; it’s vital that you get the entire system checked and maintained regularly to ensure your family travels safely.
-We recommend you check and service your brake system every six months to keep them in working order.
+We recommend you check and service brake systems every six months to keep them in good working order.
 Maintenance and repair work on your brakes should always be carried out by a professional.

-At Kmart Tyre & Auto Service, we have the expertise to fix all brake problems and offer our customers industry-leading guarantees on brake services.
+At Kmart Tyre & Auto Service, we service your vehicle with the Bendix Front & Rear Brake Service kit from just $199*.
+We offer our customers peace of mind with our industry-leading guarantees on brake services.

 Common brake issues and warning signs